wix/stylable/site/docs/references/pseudo-classes.md

 ## Mapped states

-**Stylable** generates selectors using custom `data-*` attributes. when you are building your components with **Stylable**While the standard DOM implementation is good , you might want to target the state in a custom way.
+**Stylable** generates selectors using custom `data-*` attributes.
+When you are building your components with **Stylable** the standard DOM implementation is good, but you might want to target the state in a custom way.

 You can use this feature to define custom pseudo-classes even if the existing components you are targeting are not based on **Stylable**.